wasaequreshi/cli_vault/README.md

 # What is it?

-This is a tool to help manage scripts developers run on a daily basis on their machines.
+This tool helps manage commands developers run on a daily basis on their command line.